eddjberry/precision-mixture-model/README.md

 # precision-mixture-model

-R code for the precision mixture modelling by Paul Bays
+Translation of Paul Bays' Matlab functions for modelling precision data into R.